factorhouse/kpow-streams-agent/README.md

 // Your Kafka Streams instance
 KafkaStreams streams = new KafkaStreams(topology, props);

-// Create a kPow StreamsRegistry
+// Create a Kpow StreamsRegistry
 StreamsRegistry registry = new StreamsRegistry(props);

 // Register your KafkaStreams and Topology instances with the StreamsRegistry